 Automakers sometimes offer special incentives and rebates to sell new vehicles.
 A discount might seem great when you purchase your new car, but it could come back to hurt you when you want to sell the car later on.
 According to AutoGuide.com, “If the dealership needed to discount the car when it was new, it will be worth less on the used-car market too.”

-Keep reading to learn about the pros and cons of rent-to-own cars.
+Keep reading to learn about the cars that celebrities love.

 More on Cars and Financing